 Management is responsible for the other information.
 Other information comprises the information included in the Group's Management Report other than the consolidated financial statements and our auditor's report thereon.
-Our opinion on the consolidated financial statements does not cover the other information.
+Our opinion on the financial statements does not cover the other information.

-In connection with our audit of the consolidated financial statements, our responsibility is to read the other information identified above and, in doing so, consider whether the other information is materially inconsistent with the consolidated financial statements or does not materially comply with the requirements of the respective regulatory normative acts, or otherwise appears to be materially misstated based on our knowledge obtained in the audit.
-If, based on the work we have performed on the other information, we conclude that there is a material misstatement of the management report, we are required to report that fact.
+In connection with our audit of the consolidated financial statements, our responsibility is to read the other information identified above and, in doing so, consider whether the other information is materially inconsistent with the consolidated financial statements or materially incompliant with the requirements of the respective regulatory normative acts, or otherwise appears to be materially misstated based on our knowledge obtained in the audit.
+If, based on the work we have performed on the other information, we conclude that there is a material misstatement of this other information, we are required to report that fact.
 We have nothing to report in this regard.

-In our opinion, based on the work performed in the course of our audit, the information given in the Management Report, in all material respects:
+In our opinion, based on the work performed in the course of our audit, the information given in the Group's Management Report for the year ended 31 December 2019, in all material respects:

-- ▶ Is consistent with the consolidated financial statements for the year ended 31 December 2018; and - ▶ Includes the information required by the Law of Georgia on Accounting, Reporting and Auditing and complies with respective regulatory normative acts.
+- ▶ Is consistent with the Group's consolidated financial statements for the year ended 31 December 2019; and - ▶ Includes the information required by the Law of Georgia on Accounting, Reporting and Auditing and complies with respective regulatory normative acts.